 KPMG comments on today’s GDP data

-“UK economy settles into a prolonged recession” says Yael Selfin, Chief Economist at KPMG UK.
+“Recession still on the cards despite brightening outlook” says Yael Selfin, Chief Economist at KPMG UK.

 For media enquiries, please contact:

 Gill Carson, Corporate Communications

 Mob: +44 (0)7768 635843